danielholanda/Tactile-Glove/README.md

 * 1 Power module (schematics comming soon)

 ## Dependencies
 This project depends on the MRAA library on the Intel® Galileo.
-This library can be four [here](https://github.com/intel-iot-devkit/mraa).
+This library can be foud [here](https://github.com/intel-iot-devkit/mraa).
+This project also depends on toxilibs library on Processing.
+Toxilibs can be found [here](http://toxiclibs.org/downloads/).

 ## How to Use
 ### Processing
-* Simply copy the project into your processing folder and tun it.
+* Simply copy the project into your processing folder and run it.
 The hand will not move until you start the program at your Galileo.

 ### Galileo
 * Copy the whole Galileo folder into one folder of the board running Linux (tested using Yocto).